-- Schedule a conference with the teacher candidate, as soon as possible, to help him/her see why the situation developed and what measures could be taken to deal with a similar situation in the future. - Confer with the university supervisor if the teacher candidate cannot be permitted normal responsibility without jeopardizing the best interest of the pupils.
+- Schedule a conference with the teacher candidate, as soon as possible after the conclusion of the lesson, to help him/her see why the situation developed and what measures could be taken to deal with a similar situation in the future. - Confer with the university supervisor if the teacher candidate cannot be permitted normal responsibility without jeopardizing the best interest of the pupils.
 If dispositional expectations are not met, changes to the placement may result. - Along with the principal, address parental concerns regarding their son or daughter being taught by a teacher candidate.